tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-indexer.md

 ### "skillsetName"

 [AI enrichment](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro) refers to natural language and image processing capabilities in Azure Cognitive Search, applied during data ingestion to extract entities, key phrases, language, information from images, and so forth.
 Transformations applied to content are through *skills*, which you combine into a single [*skillset*](create-skillset.md), one per indexer.
 As with data sources and indexes, a skillset is an independent component that you attach to an indexer.
 You can repurpose a skillset with other indexers, but each indexer can only use one skillset at a time.

+<a name="cache"></a>

+### "cache"

+[Incremental indexing](/azure/search/cognitive-search-incremental-indexing-conceptual) is the ability to reuse enriched documents in the cache when processing a skillset.
+The most common scenario is reuse of OCR or image anaylsis of image files, which can be costly and time-consuming to process.

+The cache object has required and optional properties:

++ The `storageConnectionString` is required, and it must be set to an Azure storage connection string.

++ The `enableReprocessing` boolean property is optional (true by default), and it indicates that incremental enrichment is enabled.
+You can set it to false to suspend incremental processing while other resource-intensive operations, such as indexing new documents, are underway and then flip it back to true later.

 <a name="indexer-schedule"></a>